mohiljainmj/jain-portfolio/page3.md

 # Step four: Test the solution

-After I had finished making the wireframes, I got feedback from two people - User 1 and User 2 and gained invaluable insights from their opinions.
+After I had finished making the wireframes, I got feedback from two people - User 1 and User 2 and gained valuable insights from their opinions.

 <b> User 1 - </b>